ptjuanramos/docker-reactive-pull/README.md

 # docker-reactive-pull
-Webhock that when triggered, pulls the configured images and run the containers
+Webhock that when triggered, pulls the configured images and run the containers.
+Good fit for in-premises deployments.